-Table - Australian Table - Australian Standards Use Standards, and Use Standards, and their amendments, current as at the date for the close of tenders except where differ ent editions and/or amendments are required by statutory authorities, including, but not li mited to, NATA and the National Construction Code including the Building Code of A ustralia.
-Designation Title AS 1170 (series) Structural design actions AS/NZS 1170.0 - General principles AS/NZS 1170.1 - Permanent, imposed and other actions AS/NZS 1170.2 - Wind Actions AS 1170.4 - Earthquake actions in Australia AS 1562 (series) Design and installation of sheet roof and wall cladding AS 1562.1 - Metal AS 1657 Fixed platforms, stairways, walkways and ladders AS 2047 Windows and external glazed doors in buildings AS 2159 Piling - Design and Installation
+Table - Australian Table - Australian Standards Use Standards, and d their amendments, current as at the date for the close of tenders except where differ ent editions and/or amendments are required by statutory authorities, including, but not li mited to, NATA and the National Construction Code including the Building Code of A ustralia.
+Designation Designation Title AS 1170 (series) AS 1170 (series) Structural design actions AS/NZS 1170.0 - General principles AS/NZS 1170.1 - Permanent, imposed and other actions AS/NZS 1170.2 AS/NZS 1170.2 - Wind Actions AS 1170.4 - Earthquake actions in Australia AS 1562 (series) Design and installation of sheet roof and wall cladding AS 1562.1 - Metal AS 1657 Fixed platforms, stairways, walkways and ladders

-Table - Australian Standards Use Standards, and their amendments, current as at the date for the close of tenders except where differ ent editions and/or amendments are required by statutory authorities, including, but not li mited to, NATA and the National Construction Code including the Building Code of A ustralia.
-Designation Title AS 2312 (series) Guide to the protection of structural steel against atmospheric AO 2012 (Selles) corrosion by use of protective coatings AS 2312.1 - Paint coatings AS/NZS 2312.2 - Hot-dip galvanising AS 2870 Residential slabs and footings AS 3600 Concrete structures AS 3700 Masonry structures AS 3798 Guidelines on earthworks for commercial and residential developments AS 3850 (series) Prefabricated concrete elements AS 4100 Steel structures AS 4600 Cold formed steel structures AS 4678 Earth retaining structures AS/NZS 4680 Hot-dip galvanized (zinc) coatings on fabricated ferrous articles AS/NZS 4792 Hot-dip galvanized (zinc) coatings on ferrous hollow sections, applied AS/NZS 4/ 8Z by a continuous or a specialised process AS 5131 Structural steelwork - Fabrication and erection
+Table - Australian Standards Use Standards, and their amendments, current as at the date for the close of tenders except where differ except where different editions and/or amendments are required by statutory authorities, including, but not li mited to, NATA and the National Construction Code including the Building Code of A ustralia.
+Designation Title AS 2047 Windows and external glazed doors in buildings AS 2159 Piling - Design and Installation AS 2212 (corios) Guide to the protection of structural steel against atmospheric AS 2312 (series) corrosion by use of protective coatings AS 2312.1 - Paint coatings AS/NZS 2312.2 - Hot-dip galvanising AS 2870 Residential slabs and footings AS 3600 Concrete structures AS 3700 Masonry structures AS 3798 Guidelines on earthworks for commercial and residential developments AS 3850 (series) Prefabricated concrete elements AS 4100 Steel structures AS 4600 Cold formed steel structures AS 4678 Earth retaining structures AS/NZS 4680 Hot-dip galvanized (zinc) coatings on fabricated ferrous articles AS/NZS 4792 Hot-dip galvanized (zinc) coatings on ferrous hollow sections, applied AS/NZS 4/92 by a continuous or a specialised process AS 5131 Structural steelwork - Fabrication and erection